lukingroup/pylabnet/README.md

 ```
 LOCALHOST_PW=REMOTE_PC_PASSWORD
 ```
 This is needed to ssh into remote computers and start up device servers for devices that are connected to remote computers.
-A big limitation of the current aproach is that it requires all target remote computers to have the same login password.
+A big limitation of the current approach is that it requires all target remote computers to have the same login password.

 * (Optional): Create a configuration file `lab_name.json` in the `pylabnet/configs` subfolder with the following field:
 ```javascript